 We awoke to a misty and evocative desert scene the next morning.
 Throwing open our tent window we savoured the view of a desertscape which was perfectly still, perfectly silent.
 A less than satisfactory breakfast comprised of stale breadsticks and a near-finished jar of jam awaited us and would have to suffice as sustenance for our long, slow camel trek out of the desert to begin our journey back up north to the Jordanian capital.
 Wadi Rum was my first desert experience, my first foreign camping experience as well as my first sighting of a sand dune which is why it represents such a pivotal point in my travel journey.

 A mesmerising sand dune.
 I later had this photograph published in the July 2012 edition of Lonely Planet Magazine.
 See it here.

 The Mushroom Rock.

 Our desert safari Jeep: a vintage model.

 Camel trekking out of the desert on a cold February morning.

 travel tips, links & resources

-- Amman, Jordan's capital, is well worth a day of your time at least.
-Many travel guides will dissuade you from travelling here because there isn't much to see - but I loved it!
+- Amman, Jordan's capital, is well worth a day of your time.
+Some travel guides will dissuade you from travelling here.
+Don't listen to them.

-- This is obvious, but learn a couple of basic phrases in Arabic.
+- Learn a couple of basic phrases in Arabic.
 These go a long way to building bridges.